 Arbitrary Quotas: In the quest to achieve a representative sample, some establish quotas for particular demographic groups.
 Often, these quotas mirror the US population (e.g. 49% of responses from males and 51% from females).
 But they don’t necessarily correspond to the target population.
 For example, say you are surveying makeup product customers and they are actually 70% female.
 Quotas are also subject to self-reporting bias and, when applied to hard-to-reach groups, "risk an increase in field time and reduction in feasibility."
 If quotas aren't the best fit for a particular study, try sending survey invites according to your demographic targets.
 Alternatively, use weighting after data collection to help correct any under- or over-representation of demographic groups.

 - Low Incentives: As noted in #2 above, polling a sufficiently large sample group is critical.
 But it can be exceedingly difficult if incentives for participation are too low.
 In some cases, the solution is simply to offer participants more money.
 We recommend paying at least $1 per minute in order to properly compensate panelists for their time.
 Other cases demand more creativity.
-For example, at Op4G we know C-suite executives aren’t motivated by $5, $20, or even $100.
-So instead, we appeal to their altruism by donating survey incentives back to nonprofits on their behalf.
+For example, C-suite executives aren’t motivated by $5, $20, or even $100.
+So instead, appeal to their altruism by donating survey incentives back to nonprofits on their behalf.

 - Poor Wording: Words have power.
 In the context of market research, question wording can baffle respondents or—just as problematically—guide them towards a particular response.
 To mitigate these problems, steer clear of jargon, acronyms, and sophisticated language.
 Also, strive to keep language-neutral and to omit any extraneous (or potentially influential) wording.
 To learn more, check out our blog on effective survey question writing.